 I love to cook and bake.
 These are things I learned from my mom.
 Whenever she baked when I was little, I would eat whatever was left of the batter.
 She encouraged me to start mixing it since I liked eating it so much.
 That really started my interest, and I began helping her in everything she wanted to do cake-wise.
 When we moved here, she supported me to take it over.
 Now, in addition to my architecture career, I also decorate cakes.
 You can see them on Instagram—Sayobakes.

-Sayo and her husband, Adekola, just celebrated their first anniversary.
-Having come from the same town in Nigeria with their families knowing each other, but having never met, they share an amazing story together.
+Sayo and her husband, Adekola, have an interesting story.
+They come from the same town in Nigeria with their families knowing each other, but never met until in the United States!